dnocentini/GA-Project2/README.md

 ## Nice to haves

-1. edit to do list and shooping list
+1. Be able to edit a task/item on to do/shopping list.
-2.
+2. Be able to move tasks/item (up and down) on the same view.
-3.
+3. Have views with dates.
-4. calendar
+4. Have a calendar
-5. weather api
+5. Have a weather api